Current members of the group and visitors:

-Dr Jason Stephenson.
-Postdoctoral Research Fellow.
-Microbial degradation of dimethylsulfoxide in the marine environment (NERC project 2014-2017).
+Dr Jason Stephenson, Postdoctoral Research Assistant, NERC project: Microbial DMSO degradation in the marine environment.

 Dr Eileen Kröber, PhD student.
 Environmental genomics and functional diversity of plant-associated microbial dimethylsulfide degradation in costal salt marshes.
 For further information, see Eileen's e-portfolio.
 (NERC-funded)